dbblumenthal/gedlib/README.md

 ### 5.2 Additional Functionality for Graphs Given as GXL Files

-If you use GEDLIB with the template parameters set to `ged::GXLNodeID`, and `ged::GXLLabel` (i.e., if you use GEDLIB for graphs given in the GXL file format, you do not have to use the member functions `ged::GEDEnv::add_graph()`, `ged::GEDEnv::add_node()`, and `ged::GEDEnv::add_edge()` for adding graphs to your environment.
+If you use GEDLIB with the template parameter `UserNodeID` set to `ged::GXLNodeID` a.k.a. `std::string` and the template parameters `UserNodeLabel` and `UserEdgeLabel` set to `ged::GXLLabel` a.k.a. `std::map<std::string,std::string>`, GEDLIB offers additional functionality for loading graphs given in the GXL file format.
+For those graphs, you do not have to use the member functions `ged::GEDEnv::add_graph()`, `ged::GEDEnv::add_node()`, and `ged::GEDEnv::add_edge()` for adding graphs to your environment.
 Instead, you can simply load all of them at once by one call to `ged::GEDEnv::load_gxl_graphs()`.

 ### 5.3 Using GEDLIB as a Shared Library

 #### 5.3.1 Graphs Given as GXL Files

-If you want to use GEDLIB as a shared library for graphs given as GXL files, make sure that you have installed GEDLIB with the option `--lib`.
-In your source file, you have to define the macro `GXL_GEDLIB_SHARED` before including `<GEDLIB_ROOT>/src/env/ged_env.hpp`:
+If you want to use GEDLIB as a shared library for graphs given as GXL files, make sure that you have installed GEDLIB with the option `--lib gxl`.
+In your source file, you have to `#define GXL_GEDLIB_SHARED` before including `<GEDLIB_ROOT>/src/env/ged_env.hpp`:

   ```cpp
   #define GXL_GEDLIB_SHARED